jashdubal/stackoverflow-classification/README.md

 ## Introduction

-The goal of this project is to develop an understanding of natural language processing and recurrent neural networks (RNNs) by implementing a topic classification model to categorize Stack Overflow questions into three categories: Spark, Machine Learning, or Security.
-The project utilizes PyTorch, an open-source machine learning framework, and RNNs, specifically LSTMs or GRUs, for handling sequential text data.
+The goal of this project is to develop an understanding of natural language processing and recurrent neural networks (RNNs) by implementing a topic classification model to categorize Stack Overflow questions into three categories: Spark, Machine Learning, or Security using PyTorch.

 ### Pipeline
 <img src="assets/Rnn-pipeline.png"/>